mmikowski/hi_score/README.md

   google-chrome http://localhost:8080/build/latest/dist/app-tb02.html
 ```

-This build runs [many steps](#lifecycle-dependencies), downloads thousands of assets, and runs thousands of quality checks, yet it only takes around 5 seconds on modern hardware.
-Subsequent builds should take less than half the time due to [dependency resolution](#lifecycle-dependencies).
+These steps create a release-ready distribution in around 5 seconds on modern hardware.
+In that time, `hi_score` resolves all build [dependencies](#lifecycle-dependencies), coordinates with NPM to download and install hundreds of packages, patches and deploys libraries, and runs thousands of quality checks.
+Subsequent builds take less than half the time thanks to cached [environment dependencies](#environment-dependencies).

 We should now see the **Typebomb 2** web app in a browser and may use the developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how everything is production-ready including compressed CSS class names (yes, we **were** doing this five years before Facebook).
 Please compare it with the [online version][_0BA] to ensure it is working correctly.